ringcentral/rc-unified-crm-extension/docs/developers/adapter.md

 {! docs/developers/beta_notice.inc !}

-The Unified CRM extension's developer framework comes with everything you need to build an adapter for virtually any target CRM platform.
+App Connect's developer framework comes with everything you need to build an adapter for virtually any target CRM platform.
 While the [sample adapter](https://github.com/ringcentral/rc-unified-crm-extension/blob/FrameworkRefactor/src/adapters/testCRM/) that is provided through this framework is implemented in Javascript, you are free to implement your server in whatever language you prefer -- provided that it implements the interface properly.
 However, we recommend most developers utilize this framework directly, as it will dramatically decrease your time to market.

 Every adapter contains two key files or elements: